SDSS-IV MaNGA: the physical origin of off-galaxy H$\alpha$ blobs in the local Universe: Results

-The 13 galaxy systems in our sample can be broadly divided into three types according to their morphology and/or local environments.
-For the first type, the H$\alpha$ blobs are associated with pairs or trios of early-type galaxies.
-These include 5 systems: {\tt gal1}, {\tt gal2}, {\tt gal3}, {\tt gal5}, and likely {\tt gal8}.
-Although {\tt gal8} has no visible companions inside the MaNGA footprint, there is a nearby red galaxy lying to its southeast with a spectroscopic redshift of 0.0489.
-Their line-of-sight velocity difference is $\sim$ 600 km/s, and could still be interacting.
-The \ha\ blobs in this group are very likely to be related or under the influence of galaxy-galaxy interactions.
-Except for system 1, an extended and diffuse stellar halo is present around each galaxy.
-The stellar halos in these galaxy systems seem to reach the locations of their H$\alpha$ blobs, but it is non-trivial to tell whether there are dim underlying optical counterparts that are physically associated with these \ha\ blobs. \cite{Lin-17} fitted the envelope of the stellar halo surrounding {\tt gal2} using the public code of {\tt GALFIT} and concluded that there is no noticeable optical counterpart in the region of the \ha\ blob.
+Except for system 11, an extended and diffuse stellar halo is present around each galaxy.
+The stellar halos in these galaxy systems seem to reach the locations of their H$\alpha$ blobs, but it is non-trivial to tell whether there are dim underlying optical counterparts that are physically associated with these \ha\ blobs. \cite{Lin-17} fitted the envelope of the stellar halo surrounding {\tt gal12} using the public code of {\tt GALFIT} and concluded that there is no noticeable optical counterpart in the region of the \ha\ blob.
 We perform a similar analysis by checking the model-subtracted optical images provided by the DESI Legacy Imaging Surveys \citep[see Appendix~\ref{model_sub} for a color-composite figure]{2019AJ....157..168D}.
 These images were constructed by the {\it legacypipe} pipeline which wraps the source extraction tool {\it The Tractor} \citep{2016ascl.soft04008L}.
-In {\tt gal2}, {\tt gal5}, and {\tt gal8}, we could not find any residual structure at the locations of the \ha\ blobs that resembles the morphology we see in the \ha\ intensity maps.
-For {\tt gal1}, the pipeline identified an optical counterpart of the \ha\ blob (which is also visible in the contrast-enhanced image) and subtracted it from the final image.
+In {\tt gal6}, {\tt gal12}, and {\tt gal13}, we could not find any residual structure at the locations of the \ha\ blobs that resembles the morphology we see in the \ha\ intensity maps.
+For {\tt gal11}, the pipeline identified an optical counterpart of the \ha\ blob (which is also visible in the contrast-enhanced image) and subtracted it from the final image.
 Its $r$-band morphology resembles a small clump or a spot (but we note that its \ha\ flux profile is broader than an unresolved point source).
-This optical counterpart might correspond to the dense knot produced by the tidal interaction, making it emerge from the rest part of the tidal structure that is too faint to be observed.
-For {\tt gal3}, the \ha\ blob seems to reside on a faint ring surrounding the main galaxy, which is also a sign of galaxy mergers.
+This optical counterpart might indicate a dwarf galaxy or the progenitor of a tidal dwarf, i.e. the dense knot produced by the tidal interaction and emerges from the rest part of the tidal structure that is too faint to be observed.
+For {\tt gal8}, the \ha\ blob seems to reside on the faint outer ring of the central galaxy.
+The remaining 8 galaxies all appear to live in isolated systems.
+While {\tt gal1}, {\tt gal5}, and {\tt gal7} have close companions which are located outside the MaNGA IFU, the redshifts of the companion galaxies are larger than those of the central galaxies.
+The companion of {\tt gal5} has a spectroscopic redshift of $0.07170\pm0.00007$ \citep{2012ApJ...750..168K}, and the companions of {\tt gal1} and {\tt gal7} have photometric redshifts of $0.242\pm 0.054$ and $0.176\pm0.031$, respectively \citep{2016MNRAS.460.1371B}.
+But there is still possibility for them to be involved in interaction with minor companions.